• Skip to main content

 A full list of ingredients with their measurements can be found in the recipe card.

-• Cultured milk: Adds moisture and the signature tang that's part of what makes this cake special.
+- Cultured kefir: Adds moisture and the signature tang that's part of what makes this cake special.
+It can typically be found in the yogurt section.

 Working ahead